qtnc/6pad2/readme.md

 # 6pad++, the successor of 6pad

-6pad++ will be the successor of 6pad; 6pad is now abandonned.
+6pad++ is the successor of 6pad; 6pad is now abandonned.
 6pad old repository is at <http://github.com/qtnc/6pad>

 The current version isn't ready for proper usage, not even a 0.1.
 Python is linked but nothing is done with it at the moment.